OTD7001: Inter-Professional Approach to Health

 2. OTD7630: Low Vision Evaluation and Treatment 1

-This intensive/on-campus course examines various methods for evaluating low vision, including inter-professional models and settings for low vision service delivery, professional vision screening tools and functional vision assessment procedures across the age span.
+This course examines various methods for evaluating low vision, including inter-professional models and settings for low vision service delivery, professional vision screening tools and functional vision assessment procedures across the age span.
 Students learn how to perform and report on functional visual acuity, functional visual field, and functional vision performance as they relate to activities of daily living of individuals with low vision.
 Emphasis is also placed on assessing functional vision performance of individuals, including those with multiple disabilities, as well as on techniques for simulating and enhancing functional vision performance at lower and higher levels of visual development.
 Students review evidence-based low vision literature and discuss pros and cons of various assessment/evaluation tools and procedures.